I had never seen that video before. Some interesting informations here that weren’t publicly available before.

 I like how they split head rotations in orbit/side/nod and twist instead of xyz.
 This makes communication easier.

-I was already using the bend/side/twist terminology myself as xyz might not always be relevant.
-In some rigs xyz might represent xzy on others so discussing rotation order with junior staff usually comes as a challenge and the information doesn’t come across clearly if you don’t use a less abstract or vernacular terminology.
+I was already using the bend/side/twist terminology myself as xyz might not always be relevant: in some rigs xyz might represent xzy on others, so discussing rotation order with junior staff usually comes as a challenge and the information doesn’t come across clearly if you don’t use a more abstract or vernacular terminology.

 My guess would be that the order in Premo and Apollo, is the rotations order like in Maya, with twist as the main driver, and orbit as an additional global rotation to feather in some additional layered rotation maybe?

 I will make the most of the fresh Movies Insider video article to finally plug Chris Brejon’s almost biblical lighting article which I started reading this summer while I was rendering some shots.
 The 10 chapter series is so in-depth that I never found the time to finish it.
 One day!

 Now if you just want an introduction to lighting, here is good appetizer for lighting from Insider again, with some little behind the scenes from Netflix’s “Over the moon” and other studio’s movies.
 Like other commentators I will mention that Lighters do the lighting work, not the Animators though, it would takes decades for a movie to come out otherwise ;-)